-The line was dominated with black and white stripes and polka dots with an occasional bright hue of blue, red or gold.
-See Saleem’s line last year and contact details here.
+The line was dominated by black and white stripes and polka dots with an occasional bright hue of blue, red, or gold.

 At this point in the night, Pulse paused the show to induct three of their models who have made it to supermodel status on the international stage into their Pulse Fashion Hall of Fame.
-The three inductees were Nell Robinson, Oraine Barrett and Jeneil Williams
+The three Jamaican supermodel inductees were Nell Robinson, Jeneil Williams and Oraine Barrett.

 Thoughts?
 I LOVE the denim dress.

 Jamaican designer based in the UK, Gavin Douglas is no stranger to CFW and has been showing for years on end.
 He’s helped other Jamaican designers to better their craft and was himself acknowledged by Pulse before for his contributions to the Jamaican fashion scene.

 This year he brought with him a blue-themed line that featured a more sophisticated take on casual and daytime wear.

 Finally closing out the night was Jamaican designer Ashley Martin bringing us her popular Attitude collection.
 She’s known for her daring, bold, and over-the-top fabulous pieces and this collection did not disappoint.

 As usual, there’s no real theme to Ashley’s line, but lots of feathers, sequins, and Attitude.
 I was with her right until she came out wearing a Moschino belt.
 At a showing of her own line.
 Ok girl…

 A few more pictures of me in my crushed skirt plus the performers of the night.
 Sizzla is looking quite dapper in his suit!
 His performance was stellar, as usual.